awsdocs/amazon-ec2-user-guide/doc_source/spot-interruptions.md

 The following are the possible reasons that Amazon EC2 might interrupt your Spot Instances:
 + Price – The Spot price is greater than your maximum price\.
-+ Capacity – If there are not enough unused EC2 instances to meet the demand for On\-Demand Instances, Amazon EC2 interrupts Spot Instances\.
-The order in which the instances are interrupted is determined by Amazon EC2\.
++ Capacity – Amazon EC2 can interrupt your Spot Instance when it needs it back\.
+EC2 reclaims your instance mainly to repurpose capacity, but it can also occur for other reasons such as host maintenance or hardware decommission\.
 + Constraints – If your request includes a constraint such as a launch group or an Availability Zone group, these Spot Instances are terminated as a group when the constraint can no longer be met\.

+You can see the historical interruption rates for your instance type in the [Spot Instance Advisor](http://aws.amazon.com/ec2/spot/instance-advisor/)\.

 ## Interruption behaviors<a name="interruption-behavior"></a>